The Québec maritime Blog

 © Linden Tree B&B

-Causapscal, in the Matapédia Valley, is a great place to stay if you enjoy the cosy atmosphere of former homes.
+Causapscal, in the Matapédia Valley, is a great place to stay if you enjoy the cozy atmosphere of former homes.
 Located on a small hill set back from the road, Auberge La Coulée Douce offers charming rooms decorated in period style.
 The dining room serves delicious regional cuisine: the specialty dish is Atlantic salmon, king of the rivers of Matapédia.
 A few blocks away, the Linden Tree B&B offers 5 rooms in a house built between 1917 and 1920.
 Each room has a name and a distinctive personality: Juliet, Anne, Donalda, Iseult and Esmeralda.
-The only thing they have in common is that they are all cosy and come with goose down comforters and comfy bathrobes.
+The only thing they have in common is that they are all cozy and come with goose down comforters and comfy bathrobes.
 You’re also in for a real treat at the crepe restaurant!

 In Gaspé, Auberge William Wakeham, built in 1860, will charm you with its distinctive cut-stone structure, unique in Gaspésie, and its warm hospitality.
 Head out to the terrace to admire the stunning view of Gaspé Bay and the York River and enjoy market cuisine in the dining room.
 If you have a sweet tooth, you won’t want to miss their homemade desserts and ice cream.